ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

   ]
 ```

 Users can investigate the root cause of the Notation verifier by checking the `message` field of each failed `verifierReport`.
-The error message could be a nested error, the Notation error is the most inner error, e.g. `artifact \"ghcr.io/deislabs/ratify/notary-image@sha256:8e3d01113285a0e4aa574da8eb9c0f112a1eb979d72f73399d7175ba3cdb1c1b\" has no applicable trust policy.
+The error message could be a nested error.
+The Notation error is the most inner error, e.g. `artifact \"ghcr.io/deislabs/ratify/notary-image@sha256:8e3d01113285a0e4aa574da8eb9c0f112a1eb979d72f73399d7175ba3cdb1c1b\" has no applicable trust policy.
 Trust policy applicability for a given artifact is determined by registryScopes.
 To create a trust policy, see: https://notaryproject.dev/docs/quickstart/#create-a-trust-policy` in the above example.

-Since the other levels of the error are always the same, thid TSG would focus on different errors returned by Notation verifier.
+Since the other levels of the error are always the same, this TSG focuses on different errors returned by Notation verifier.

 ## Scenario 1
 ```